dharmab/bmw-f750gs-f850gs/models-and-packages.md

 ## Changes by Model Year

 - 2021: Update for Euro5 emissions compliance.
 Exhaust headers are slightly larger, which impacts the design of some aftermarket skid plates.
+Engine cold start cycle tweaked so that bike now idles high after cold start to heat the catalytic converter.

 ## Models